 Is all of this set in stone?

 No. This is our initial thinking on how we might develop a whole of Government approach.
-Our thinking is likely to evolve through the initial discussions in September and October 2019 and the further conversations with Māori and the wider public as this work progresses.
+Our thinking is likely to evolve through further conversations with Māori and the wider public as this work progresses.

 Why has it taken the Crown so long to respond?

 Wai 262 was one of the largest and most complex inquiries in the Waitangi Tribunal’s history.
 It was the Waitangi Tribunal’s first ‘whole-of-government’ inquiry, examining the policy areas of more than 20 government agencies.
 The Waitangi Tribunal took 20 years to issue its report, which it did in 2011.

 This Government considers that too little has been done since the report was issued.
 We are committed to making progress on the issues raised in the inquiry and the report.